|

 Grading Your course grade will be based on a weighted combination of three elements:

 The final exam will be closed-book and closed-note.
-The questions on the exam will be drawn from (a) the problem sets, and (b) an additional list that I will provide you with well in advance.
+At least some questions on the exam will be drawn from a list that I will provide you with in advance.

 Other items